kalpit-S/Supercut-Creator/README.md

 # Supercut Creator

-Supercut Creator is an innovative Python tool designed to automatically generate a supercut video from existing video content, guided by the user's interest.
-Utilizing advanced Large Language Models (LLMs) for subtitle analysis, it identifies and compiles relevant video segments into a cohesive supercut.
+A tool that crafts personalized supercuts from videos, using Large Language Models to intelligently include only the content you're interested in.

 ## Features